ShahNami/Sync/README.md

 ## Synopsis

     Sync is a AI project i've been working on, it is still unfinished.
-A lot of work still needs to be done.
+A lot of work has to be done.

 ## Code Example